EnerBank Blog

 Posted May 24, 2022 by EnerBank USA

-With unemployment at an all-time low all around the country, retaining your employees is more important than ever before.
+With unemployment remaining consistently low, retaining your employees is more important than ever before.
 No solution is an overnight fix, but over time, you can see a stronger, more satisfied workforce.
 Here are some ways to keep your home improvement workers engaged and happy working with you:

 Provide Opportunities

 Important factors workers look for include challenging work, career growth, advancement opportunities, wanting to make an impact in their role, and a great work environment.
-If you don’t have these opportunities at your contracting company now, work to develop them.
+If you don’t have these opportunities at your company now, work to develop them.
 Growth opportunities mean providing for professional and career development through coaching, training, providing feedback, and more.
-Not only will this help retain your employees, but it’ll also make your teams better and provide a better experience to your home improvement customers.
+Not only will this help with retaining employees, but it’ll also make your team better and provide a better experience for your customers.

 Recognize & Reward